DO I PRACTICE

 —WHAT DOES SUPPORT FEEL LIKE?

-Soft Spots, is a highly-saturated, text-based, mindfulness path inspired by the playful style of self-help and mutual aid graphics that gained popularity on social media during the COVID-19 pandemic.
+Soft Spots is a brightly colored mindfulness path inspired by the playful style of self-help and mutual aid graphics that gained popularity on social media during the COVID-19 pandemic.

-Subverting the language of "social distancing" signage, Soft Spots, was designed for taking a moment to contemplate seeking support and building community.
+Subverting the language of "social distancing" signage, the text along the edge of each spot feature affirmations and questions for those seeking support and building community.

-The murals are accompanied by a calming audio tour featuring affirmations and visualizations to foster a sense of self-confidence and to decrease social anxiety.
+The installation is paired with a calming audio tour of guided visualizations that help to foster a sense of self-confidence and to decrease social anxiety.

 Staten Island location

-Soft Spots was commissioned by Art-Bridge, Facebook Open Arts, and We The Culture, and presented by New York City Department of Parks and Recreation (NYC Parks).
+Soft Spots was commissioned by Art-Bridge, Meta Open Arts, and We The Culture, and presented by New York City Department of Parks and Recreation (NYC Parks).

 Download the press release